-The children in each class work towards collecting marbles for their jar.
+The children in each class work towards collecting marbles for their class jar.
 The marbles are awarded by the class teacher for whole class achievements.
-When 15 marbles are collected the class are awarded an afternoon of celebration time.
+When 15 marbles are collected the class are awarded an afternoon of Celebration Time.
 The children in the class decide the focus for the celebration time eg watching a film, a sports afternoon etc.

 Strategies to support the development of good behaviour

 Circle Time, assemblies, role-play and other drama techniques can be used to help children understand the impact of unacceptable behaviours.
 Regular use of these strategies is an effective way of sharing information and provides a forum for discussing important issues such as equal rights, relationships, justice and acceptable behaviour.